AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2025-01-01 UPDATE :

+I have uploaded a new version of JetsonSky : V52_05RC.
+The previous version V52_03RC is removed.

+Some bugs removed.

 **** 2024-12-30 UPDATE :

 I have uploaded a new version of JetsonSky : V52_03RC.
 The previous version V52_01RC is removed.